stonecastin/stonecastin.github.io/index.md

 ---

 A blog dedicated to my work in Open Source GIScience with Professor Holler.
-This blog chronicles my understanding of course materials and work with R, python, GEOpandas, SQL, and Jyptr notebook.
+This blog chronicles my understanding of course materials and work with R, python, GEOpandas, SQL, and Jupyter notebook.

 ## blog posts